wm6000/Capstone/README.md

 The repository contains the following files:

 - dog_app.ipynb: Jupyter Notebook containing the project code, including data loading, model building, training, and evaluation.
+- report.pdf: Report of project and showcase of results.
 - extract_bottleneck_features.py: Python script used to extract bottleneck features from pre-trained CNN models.
 - classifier.py: Python script that takes functions from the dog_app.ipynb file to classify photos for website.
 - run.py: Runs flask app